 120 | Manual for Assessing Safety Hardware

 important additional characteristic of a work zone is the exposure of construction personnel to er- rant traffi c.
-Thus, a barrier in a work zone may be required to (1) redirect errant traffi c away from a roadside hazard or other traffi c and (2) to shield workers from errant vehicles.
+Thus, a barrier in a work zone may be required to (1) redirect errant traffi c away from a roadside hazard or other traffi c and (2) shield workers from errant vehicles.
 Depending on specifi c site conditions, the impact severity in construction zones may equal or even exceed conditions found at typical non-construction zone sites.

 CHAPTER TWO A2.1 GENERAL